 This system was established in 1842 and it’s now considered as the beginning of Japan's earliest manufacturing.

 Each process in the technology to produce blankets has improved because the division of labor system has been established for a long time.
 The high quality of Izumiotsu blankets has been recognized by the world.
 Peak production rates before World War II reached 10 million pieces a year.

 After World War II, an era of poverty where people could not afford blankets came to an end.
 The demand for blankets increased rapidly as individuals became richer starting in 1949.

 Since then, the development of blankets has progressed.
 For instance, tuft blankets have been developed and various products have emerged including electric blankets, Kotatsu blankets, night clothes, rugs, and so on.

 Eventually, blankets were exported widely across the world leading to a price fall due to overproduction.
 The volume of production therefore decreased after a production peak in 1971.

 Issuing the “Q mark”

-In the 1900s, cheap Chinese blankets entered the market and were imported to Japan in great numbers .
+From the 1990s, cheap Chinese blankets entered the market and were imported to Japan in great numbers .
 The volume of imported Chinese blankets exceeded Japan’s domestic production in 1995.